Roll of Honour 1961-2017

 GAA (2017) – “The Complete Handbook of Gaelic Games – Full GAA Records from 1887 to 2017 Inclusive DBA Publications Limted, Dublin.

 GAA Poc Fada Twitter Account (2018) GAA Poc Fada Logo [Internet] Available from: https://pbs.twimg.com/profile_images/975524662636613632/-7z4rlL3_400x400.jpg [Accessed 9 June 2018]

 Thanks to Tom Dunne, Kilkenny

 About this document

-Researched, compiled and written by Enda Mulcahy for the
+Prepared and maintained by Enda Mulcahy for the

 Eirball | Irish North American and World Sports Archive

 You may quote this document in part provided that proper acknowledgement is given to the authors.
-All Rights Reserved.
+All Rights Resereved.